Kartapuce/kartapuce.github.io/_vulnerabilities/web.md

 {% include gallery id="gallery6" type="center" %}

 **Note:** Based on original learning material from [OWASP Top 10](https://owasp.org/www-project-top-ten/) ranking.
-The original ranking is much more detailed: go for it !
+The original ranking is much more detailed: go for it!
 {: .notice--info}